Establishing oneself as the undisputed anchor of a successful NBA team is a status that's difficult to achieve, much less sustain.

 While those contests are great on their own, it's team defence where Gasol truly shows off his talent and his ability to anticipate, react and occupy space.
 He's never going to defy the basic laws of physics in the way that someone like Anthony Davis does, but it is the gray matter that makes up the difference as he leans on a basketball IQ that's Einstein-esque.
 His perceptive instincts and ability to process the totality of a play before it happens raises Gasol's stature and is what keeps him among the league's truly elite defensive players.

 Even just casual viewing of Raptors' games shows the obvious impact that Gasol has on the defensive end.
 His eyes chase and capture movement, distinguishing between real danger and picking up on tactical decoys, reacting to them in fractions of a second.
-His size and spacial recognition - particularly in the restricted area - results not only in blocked shots, but deflections on cutters and entry passes alike (Gasol's 1.5 deflections per game are nearly identical to the 1.6 for two-time reigning Defensive Player of the Year Rudy Gobert).
+His size and spacial recognition - particularly in the restricted area - results not only in blocked shots, but deflections on cutters and entry passes alike (Gasol's 1.6 deflections per game are slightly more than the 1.5 for two-time reigning Defensive Player of the Year Rudy Gobert).

 Every team that aspires to play with pace has to strike a delicate balance between leaking out and protecting the defensive glass.
 And in that sense, the Raptors have found in Marc Gasol the perfect orchestrator.
 Not only is he an ace at rotating to cause havoc, he's an adept passer that's able to gather off blocks, deflections and defensive rebounds to quickly lookahead for quick-hitting outlet passes.
 He might not thread highlight reel 50-foot chest passes like Kevin Love but there's an understated brilliance to the manner in which Gasol's quick-witted passing generates a maelstrom of an offensive attack for the Raptors.